JEK-III/DataPubSurvey/SurveyPaperScrap.md

 * * if someone scoops you, at least you get *something* for your effort
 * * "Scientific Data provides a publication venue that credits scientists who share and explain their data." \cite{_more_2014}
 * data publications will be entered into the scholarly record for preservation.
+* 55% say lack or tangible rewards and recognition constrains data sharing to some or great extent.
+Report concludes "Data sharing can be most effectively rewarded by increasing recognition of data sharers"\cite{boborow_establishing_2014}

 ###Data publication has multiple definitions